 Wesley makes a difference in our community.
 Wesley connects people with one another and with God.
 Wesley builds an inclusive, global community.
 Wesley shapes students for fascinating, productive futures.

 And we couldn’t do it without you: your commitment, your time, your fellowship, and your gifts.
-We encourage you to explore the whole Wesley website to find ways to get involved, please look around on this page to learn more about financial gifts.
-You can use the following links to navigate through this page:
+We encourage you to explore this page to learn more about financial giving.
+The following links are provided to help you navigate through this page:

 There are three main pathways for your gifts to Wesley: the annual appeal, the capital campaign, and the endowment program.
-All three are crucial to the ongoing fulfillment of Wesley’s campus mission.
+All three are crucial to the ongoing fulfillment of Wesley’s mission and ministry.

 Wesley Foundation Annual Appeal